keirthana/anbox-cloud-docs/howto/aar/deploy.md

 There are two ways to configure the bucket access for AAR using the policy created earlier:

 1. Create an IAM user and an access key for this user, which the AAR will use.
-See the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for more details on this.
+See the [AWS documentation on managing access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for more information.
 Assign the policy created earlier to this user.

 2. Create an instance profile using the IAM policy created earlier and attach the instance profile to the instance where AAR is deployed.
-For more information, see the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) for more details on this.
+See the [AWS documentation on using instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) for more information.

 ### Configure AAR